snoke/myWebsocketApp/README.md

 ```

 ## Major Todos
-* append and check jwt bearer in socket commands (replace id submitting by token)
+* check jwt bearer in socket commands on each request